Online CNA Classes in Maryland: Compare Schools, Get Info & More

 Are there free CNA training programs in Baltimore?

-While we can’t verify how consistently they’re offered, in general, free CNA training programs are often available in Baltimore.
-The Mayor’s Office of Employment Development provides a list of free training classes, including CNA programs—you can check it out here.
+While we can’t verify how consistently they’re offered, free CNA training programs are often available in Baltimore.
+The Mayor’s Office of Employment Development provides a list of free training classes, including CNA programs — you can check it out here.
+The Baltimore Red Cross, for example, offers a nursing scholarship for volunteers and employees.

 Can you take the CNA test without classes in Maryland?